Roundabouts

 “There’s a cyclist on the roundabout in the left lane.
 I want to take the second exit.
 What should I do?”

 Wait behind them rather than overtake.
-The cyclist may be going to the third or fourth exit in the left lane, which the Code expressly permits.
-The 2022 hierarchy makes the overtake explicitly wrong.
+The cyclist may be going to the third or fourth exit in the left lane, which the Code expressly permits, and Rule 186 tells you not to overtake them within their lane.

 Sources